This epistle was probably written right after Paul wrote Galatians, dating it to the late 40s AD.

 10 My brethren, remember the prophets who spoke as ambassadors of the Lord.
 Use them as examples of patience in the face of suffering affliction.

 11 Look--we consider those who endure to be happy.
-Youve heard, for example, of the patience of Job, and have seen how God, in the end, rewarded him by showing pity and tender mercy for his own perseverance.
+Youve heard, for example, of the patience of Job, and have seen how the Lord, in the end, rewarded him by showing pity and tender mercy for his own perseverance.

 12 But above everything else, my brethren, dont make oaths.
 Dont swear by heaven, by the earth, or by any other thing (for you dont know what the future holds, and whether you will be able to keep your word).
 Just say yes or no, and leave it at that.
 Otherwise, you risk condemnation.